-Among the questions most frequently asked by new hot tub owners is whether they should leave their hot tub on all of the time.
+Among the questions most frequently asked by new hot tub owners is should I leave my hot tub on all the time.

 You certainly should leave your hot tub on all the time as they are designed to be used like that.
 Most good hot tubs have significant insulation, which, together with a thick cover, means that heat loss will be minimal so electricity use kept to a minimum to maintain the temperature.